 powercfg -duplicatescheme a1841308-3541-4fab-bc81-f71556f20b4a

-Below are the steps for enabling power saver mode in Windows 10 to help save energy and increase laptop battery life.
+Below are the steps for enabling power saving mode in Windows 10 to help save energy and increase laptop battery life.

 1. Right-click on the Windows 10 start menu icon (Bottom left-hand corner of the screen) > Go to Power Options